Reginald86/Etch-A-Sketch/README.md

 The Odin Project:  https://www.theodinproject.com/lessons/foundations-etch-a-sketch

-You can toggle back-and-forth between black and colored pixels.
+Use the black and color buttons to draw on grid.
 Eventlistener is mouseover.

-Use the range button to change grid size from 4x4 to 96x96.
+Use the range button to change grid size from 4x4 through 96x96.